Trump to invoke executive privilege in Jan. 6 House probe

 WASHINGTON (AP) — Donald Trump intends to assert executive privilege in a congressional investigation into the Jan.
-6 insurrection at the Capitol, a move that could prevent the testimony of onetime aides, according to a letter sent by lawyers for the former president.
+6 insurrection at the Capitol, a move that could prevent the testimony of onetime aides, according to a letter on behalf of the former president.

 The letter went to at least some witnesses who were subpoenaed by the House committee and it makes clear that Trump plans to invoke privileges meant to protect presidential communications from being shared with Congress.
-The substance of the letter was described Thursday by a person who has seen it and who spoke on condition of anonymity to The Associated Press because the letter was not yet public.
+The substance of the letter from a lawyer for Trump was described Thursday by a person familiar with it who spoke on condition of anonymity to The Associated Press because the letter was not yet public.

 The committee, which was formed over the summer, last month issued subpoenas to Mark Meadows, Trump’s former chief of staff; Dan Scavino, the former deputy chief of staff for communications; Kashyap Patel, a former Defense Department official; and Steve Bannon, a former Trump adviser.
-It was not immediately clear how those witnesses would respond to Trump’s decision to invoke executive privilege or what consequences that might face if they refuse to cooperate.
+It was not immediately clear how those witnesses would respond to Trump’s action or what consequences they might face if they refuse to cooperate.

+Patel said in a statement that he will “continue to tell the American people the truth about January 6.”
+It did not say whether he would comply.

+Committee members have said they plan to try and move swiftly to obtain testimony and documents should any witnesses refuse to cooperate.
+Rep. Adam Schiff, D-Calif., tweeted that if the Trump associates do not comply, “they can be subject to criminal contempt.”

 The committee has issued more than a dozen subpoenas to people linked to plans for the Jan.
 6 protests, including three additional witnesses announced Thursday.
 Those individuals would be less likely to get help from Trump’s executive privilege claims, which would be limited to people who worked in the White House.